iamkanishka/Angular-Unit-Testing/README.md

 37. Triggering Child componenet Button click Event and Catch it in Parent componenet Angular testing.
 38. Emit Child Componenet Event Emitter using Comp Instance from Parent Componenet - Angular-testing.
 39. Create Post Details Componenet with the Activated Route - Angular Unit testing.
+40. Create testBed for ActivatedRoute and Location for the Componenet Dependencies - Angular Unit test.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.